STEPHEN HARRISON - Musician, Singer and Songwriter - and Painter!

 Stephen Harrison - musician song writer singer 'CHERRY FAIR'

 Stephen Harrison is a singer and songwriter and painter living in Scotland.
-His NEW album 'Cherry Fair' is now available.

 In his song writing he seeks strong haunting melodies.
 Lyrics concerning the personal and the universal are arrived at in harmony with the melody and delivered with clarity and yet they seem enigmatic in places too.
 The harmony and enigma is felt to be more important than a desire for a 'what's it about' meaning.
 Song structures and arrangements grow and develop in line with what feels right for each song, rather than following the usual verse/chorus/middle eight formula.